Samsung Galaxy S10 rumors and facts: Feb. 20 launch, Snapdragon 855, 5G possibilities and everything we know about specs, features and price

 Whether it does or not, Samsung has a lot riding on the 10th edition of its flagship Galaxy S series.
 And based on both known facts and a growing list of rumors, it may well live up to the hype.
 The Snapdragon 855 chipset that will power Samsung's next flagship phone looks like an absolute beast; our preliminary benchmarking results suggest it will be speedy performer that leaves the Galaxy S9 and LG V40 in the dust.

-Read: Galaxy S10 speeds could smoke last year's phones -- our early benchmarking tests prove it
+Read: Galaxy S10 chip kills last year's in our early Snapdragon 855 benchmarking tests

 Performance aside, the analysts, pundits and leakers are painting a picture of a Galaxy S10 jam-packed with potentially extraordinary features, including an ultrasonic fingerprint sensor, the company's own take on Face ID and an Infinity-O display.
 If the Snapdragon 855 lives up to its potential and the rumors are accurate, Samsung could have a hit -- and secure its place at the top of the smartphone heap.